alexwillman/Project1-GNS3-Mid-Size-Company-Network/10-infrastructure-services-configuration.md

 All five switches need to be configured to sync time from Ubuntu-Infra-Server.
 We are setting the minpoll and maxpoll options to poll more frequently to help reduce the clock offset in the lab environment.

+**Note:** Virtual Cisco IOSvL2 switches in GNS3 can experience clock drift issues.
+If the switch shows as unsynchronized after configuring NTP try restarting the chrony service on Ubuntu-Infra-Server using 'sudo systemctl restart chrony'.
+Then wait a few minutes for it to sync to the switches.
+If that does not work then try saving configuration on switches using 'do write' and safely shut down ubuntu servers using 'sudo shutdown now'.
+Wait a few minutes before turning them back on.
+Then wait a few minutes for everything to load correctly before verifying NTP with 'show ntp status'.
+RAM and CPU pressure on the host machine can also cause inconsistencies with the synchronization of NTP.
+On real devices NTP will work more consistently than in a virtual environment.
+A full restart of the host machine helped resolve NTP synchronization issues during troubleshooting of this issue.

 ### L3-Multilayer-SW1
 ```